 For nearly 25 years, Michael has served high integrity and successful business owners, professionals, retired individuals, and families by providing comprehensive wealth management strategies and investment planning advice.
 He has developed a successful practice emphasizing long-term client relationships built on a foundation of ethics, respect, trust and quality personal service.
 Michael’s ultimate objective is to assist his clients in making educated, sensible financial decisions in order to help them enjoy their lives more fully.

 Michael joined Seventy2 Capital from Wells Fargo Advisors and was previously an advisor with Morgan Stanley Smith Barney and Legg Mason.
 Prior to entering the wealth management industry, he was a staff accountant at McGladrey & Pullen where he conducted audits and prepared tax returns for small businesses and mutual fund companies though he no longer offers these services.

 Michael is a CERTIFIED FINANCIAL PLANNER Professional and holds an MBA in Finance from the University of Notre Dame and a BSBA in Accounting from Bucknell University.
-He has been selected as a Baltimore 5-Star Wealth Manager, as seen in Baltimore Magazine, from 2012 through 2018.
+He has been selected as a Baltimore Five Star Wealth Manager, as seen in Baltimore Magazine, from 2012 through 2021.

 When away from the office, Michael is actively involved with his kids’ school and after-school activities and the Calvert Hall Alumni Association community.